FriederikeHanssen/FriederikeHanssen.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 I am a PhD Student at the Quantitative Biology Center in Tuebingen, Germany.
 I spent most of my time developing [nf-core/sarek](https://nf-co.re/sarek) and contributing to the [nf-core](https://nf-co.re) project.
+I am also involved in several data analysis projects revolving around variant analysis in oncology.
+Since November 2022, I am the deputy team leader for the research and development group.

 <!--
 and Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.